 "The Maple Flats project demonstrates the growing opportunities for our Infrastructure business as we continue to invest in the production of affordable, reliable and clean energy.
 This project will help meet the energy needs of one of the largest companies in the world and further diversify our portfolio of renewable assets," Gale Klappa, Executive Chairman.

 HSBC's Canada unit loses National Bank, CIBC as bidders.

-National Bank of Canada and Canadian Imperial Bank of Commerce have dropped out as bidders for HSBC Holdings business in Canada, while Bank of Montreal is still pursuing the deal, Reuters
+National Bank of Canada and Canadian Imperial Bank of Commerce have dropped out as bidders for HSBC Holdings business in Canada, while Bank of Montreal is still pursuing the deal, Reuters reported.

 HSBC disclosed on October 4 that it was considering selling HSBC Bank Canada, a unit that analysts estimate to be valued at around $5.88bn to $7.35bn.